pombreda/gwt-maven/maven-googlewebtoolkit2-sample/README.txt

 a special testGwt goal is included with GWT-Maven for GwtTestCase based tests, thus TWO test phases will happen during "mvn test", one for Surefire standard tests, and one for testGwt GWT tests.)

+1. Build the server sub-project, using the instructions in "Running the parent example" above.
-1. Use a command prompt to navigate into the maven-googlewebtoolkit2-sample/war directory.
+2. Use a command prompt to navigate into the maven-googlewebtoolkit2-sample/war directory.
-2. Execute "mvn package".
+3. Execute "mvn package".
-3. Your sample war will be created in the war/target directory.
+4. Your sample war will be created in the war/target directory.

    OR you can run the GWTShell locally by executing "mvn gwt:gwt".